Mud City Press

 THE NITROGEN BOMB

 By learning to draw fertilizer from a clear blue sky, chemists have fed the multitudes.
 They've also unleashed a fury as threatening as atomic energy.
-David E. and Marshall Jon Fisher provide history and concerns about excess of nitrogen in ecosphere.
+David E. and Marshall Jon Fisher provide a history for and concerns about excess of nitrogen in the ecosphere.

 WORLD'S FISH SUPPLY RUNNING OUT

-An international group of ecologists and economists warned yesterday that the world will run out of seafood by 2048 if steep declines in marine species continue at current rates.
+An international group of ecologists and economists warn that the world will run out of seafood by 2048 if steep declines in marine species continue at current rates.